 BIM and cost optimisation in project planning and implementation

-BIM optimises costs in the Project planning and realisation by enabling better planning and coordination of the various phases of a project.
+BIM optimises costs in the Project planning and implementation by enabling better planning and coordination of the various phases of a project.
 By using a digital model, engineers can plan and utilise materials and resources more efficiently, resulting in cost savings and reduced construction time.

 Cost optimisation in project planning and implementation offers a wide range of benefits.
 By using BIM, engineers can improve the profitability of a project while increasing the quality and accuracy of planning.
 In addition, cost optimisation enables better communication and coordination between the various project stakeholders, resulting in improved efficiency and quality.